ReCoded-Org/curriculum-backend-readings/module7-cloud-computing/r4.1-cloud-functions/README.md

 ## Introduction to Cloud Functions

 Cloud Functions are an easy way to run your code in the cloud.
 With Cloud Functions, there are no servers to provision, manage, patch, or update.
-Functions automatically scale and are highly available and fault-tolerant.Cloud Functions are great for building serverless backends, doing real-time data processing, and creating intelligent apps.
+Functions automatically scale and are highly available and fault-tolerant.
+Cloud Functions are great for building serverless backends, doing real-time data processing, and creating intelligent apps.

 With Cloud Functions you write simple, single-purpose functions that are attached to events emitted from your cloud infrastructure and services.
 Your Cloud Function is triggered when an event being watched is fired.
 Your code executes in a fully managed environment.
 There is no need to provision any infrastructure or worry about managing any servers.